Asagutierrez/Trivia-for-the-wicked/README.md

 # Technologies Used
 ## Java Script Css Flexbox

-## Add more design fetures such as a score tracker api where it lists all of your score
+## Add more design fetures such as a score tracker api where it lists all of your score  as well as more art want to chage the buttons to images